What Is a Mortgage Escrow Account? A Clear Guide

-As a homeowner, you have two major recurring expenses beyond your mortgage payment: property taxes and homeowners insurance.
-The standard way to handle these is through a mortgage escrow account, where your lender collects a portion of the funds each month and pays the bills for you.
-While this is a simple system, it means your money is sitting with your lender instead of in your own account where it could be earning interest.
-For financially savvy homeowners who want to maximize every dollar, the big question is, do you have to pay escrow?
-The answer is sometimes no, but it comes with specific requirements and responsibilities.
-Here’s what you need to know about qualifying for an escrow waiver and managing these payments on your own.
+As a homeowner, you have two major recurring bills beyond your mortgage: property taxes and homeowners insurance.
+The standard way to pay them is through a mortgage escrow account, where your lender handles it all.
+While it’s convenient, it means your money is sitting in their account instead of yours—where it could be earning interest.
+For financially savvy homeowners who want to make every dollar work, the big question is, do you have to pay escrow?
+The answer is often no. You might qualify for an escrow waiver.
+Here’s what you need to know about managing these payments yourself.

 If you’re buying a home, you’ll hear the word “escrow” a lot.
 But it can mean two different things, which can be confusing.
 One type of escrow is for the home purchase itself, and the other is an account tied to your mortgage.
 A mortgage escrow account is a special savings account managed by your mortgage lender.
 A portion of your monthly mortgage payment is deposited into this account, and your lender uses the funds to pay your property tax and homeowners insurance bills for you.